Bots increase exposure to negative and inflammatory content in online social systems: Discussion

+\paragraph*{Acknowledgements.} { EF is grateful to the Air Force Office of Scientific Research (award no. FA9550-17-1-0327) for their support.}

-By following a consolidated strategy, we manually selected a set of hashtags and keywords to collect messages (tweets) posted to a microblogging platform (Twitter).
+\matmethods{\paragraph*{Data collection.} By following a consolidated strategy, we manually selected a set of hashtags and keywords to collect messages (tweets) posted to a microblogging platform (Twitter).
 The list contains various general Catalan issue-related terms: $\#Catalunya$, $\#Catalonia$, $\#Catalogna$, $\#1Oct$, $\#votarem$, $\#referendum$, $\#1O$.

-We monitored the Twitter stream and collected data by using the Twitter Search API, from September 22, 2017 to past the election day, on October 3, 2017: this allowed us to almost uninterruptedly collect all tweets containing any of the search terms.
+We monitored the Twitter stream and collected data by using the Twitter Search API, from September 22, 2017 to past the election day, on October 3, 2017: This allowed us to almost uninterruptedly collect all tweets containing any of the search terms.
 The data collection infrastructure ran inside FBK servers to ensure resilience and scalability.
-We chose to use the Twitter Search API (https://dev.twitter.com/rest/public/search) to make sure that we obtained all tweets that contain the search terms of interest posted during the data collection period, rather than a sample of unfiltered tweets: this precaution avoids incurring in known sampling issues related to collecting data using the Twitter Stream API (https://dev.twitter.com/streaming/overview) rather than the Twitter Search API.
+We chose to use the Twitter Search API (\url{https://dev.twitter.com/rest/public/search}) to make sure that we obtained all tweets that contain the search terms of interest posted during the data collection period, rather than a sample of unfiltered tweets: This precaution avoids incurring in known sampling issues related to collecting data using the Twitter Stream API (\url{https://dev.twitter.com/streaming/overview}) rather than the Search API.
+This procedure yielded a large dataset containing approximately 3.6M unique tweets, posted by 523K unique users.